dpoltronieri/work-at-olist/README.md

 ## Deployment

 The server was deployed on pythonanywhere.com under the base url [http://dpoltronieri.pythonanywhere.com](http://dpoltronieri.pythonanywhere.com).

-The *Debug = True* flag as a concious choice to facilitate the testing of this code in the evaluation round.
+The *Debug = True* flag was a concious choice to facilitate the testing of this code in the evaluation round.

 ## Usage